-The purpose of the Plan is to promote the success and enhance the value of the Company by linking the personal interests of the directors, employees and consultants of the Company and its subsidiaries to those of its shareholders and by providing these individuals with an incentive for outstanding performance.
-The Plan is further intended to provide the Company with the ability to motivate attract and retain the services of these individuals.
+The purpose of the 2016 Incentive Award Plan is to promote the success and enhance the value of the Company by linking the personal interests of the directors, employees, and consultants of the Company and its subsidiaries to those of its shareholders and by providing such individuals with an incentive for outstanding performance to generate superior returns to its shareholders.
+The 2016 Incentive Award Plan is further intended to provide the Company with flexibility in its ability to motivate, attract, and retain the services of these individuals, upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.

-Shares Available for Awards.
-Subject to certain adjustments set forth in the Plan, the maximum number of shares that may be issued or awarded under the Plan is equal to the sum of (x) 2,500,000 shares, (y) any shares that remain available for issuance under the 2006 Plan, and (z) any shares subject to awards under the 2006 Plan which terminate, expire, forfeit or lapse for any reason or are settled in cash on or after the effective date of the 2006 Plan (the "Effective Date").
+Shares Available for Awards

+Subject to certain adjustments set forth in the 2016 Incentive Award Plan, the maximum number of shares and ADSs, in the aggregate, which may be issued or transferred pursuant to awards under the 2016 Incentive Award Plan is equal to the sum of (x) 6,100,000 shares, and (y) any shares or ADSs which immediately prior to the expiration of the Amended and Restated 2006 Incentive Award Plan (the "2006 Plan") were available for issuance or transfer as new awards under the 2006 Plan, and (z) any shares or ADSs subject to awards under the 2006 Plan which terminate, expire, forfeit, lapse for any reason or are settled in cash on or after the effective date of the Plan.